 Field-based natural history

 An enormous advantage of natural science is that the real world provides a definitively "correct" set of outcomes against which to test the predictions of the models that we dream up.
 Experiments and field observations help inspire simple abstractions of complex mechanisms, and help me make sure that the theory I work on remains relevant to ecological problems.
-In the past, the majority of my taxonomic and field experience has been with ant communities in North America and the Caribbean.
-Now, I work mostly in grasslands, especially prairies in the US Midwest.
+The majority of my taxonomic and field experience has been in grasslands, especially prairies in the US Midwest, and meadows in Central Europe.
+I also have some experience with ant communities in North America and the Caribbean.
 Field projects that I have worked on include:

 1. Prairie plant community change in old field succession